Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Plan your trip ahead of time

-Coordinating the tastes of the whole family is not always easy, especially when traveling with children, but as you have seen, in Niagara Falls there are all kinds of attractions.
-It can be quite an experience to prepare the trip together: this way the little ones can be involved in the preparations and enjoy it in advance.
-This way, together you can choose what you like best and you won't miss out on anything that interests you.
-Starting by planning the trip with the children, you will get the most out of it!
+Coordinating the tastes of the whole family is not always easy, especially when traveling with children, but as you have seen, Niagara Falls has all kinds of attractions.
+It can be quite an experience to plan your trip together so that you can all choose what you like best.

 Get tickets in advance

-The most important thing is to book the Niagara Falls excursion from New York or anywhere else ahead of time.
-Also, once there, whether for dinner at the Skylon Tower or sailing on the Maid of the Mist cruise, it is best to book or get tickets in advance: you will avoid queues or, directly, being left without a plan on the spot and having to improvise, which can be very frustrating, especially if the little ones had already made up their minds.
-Enjoy!
+The most important thing is to book the Niagara Falls excursion in advance.
+Also, once there, whether dining at the Skylon Tower or sailing on the Maid of the Mist cruise, it's best to book or get tickets in advance.

-The visit to Niagara Falls offers a lot of activity for both children and adults, but in the case of children it is even more important that they wear comfortable clothes that they can enjoy to the fullest.
+The visit to Niagara Falls offers a lot of activity for both children and adults, but for children it is even more important that they wear comfortable clothes that they can fully enjoy, of course, that they wear change of clothes and do not wear new sneakers during the day.